junxit/us-congress-bills-115/metadata.md

 - 2017-12-07 — Motion to reconsider laid on the table Agreed to without objection.
 - 2017-12-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 388 - 29 (Roll no. 671). (text: CR 12/5/2017 H9653-9656)
 - 2017-12-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 388 - 29 (Roll no. 671).(text: CR 12/5/2017 H9653-9656)
+- 2017-12-11 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.